 The long coat may be considered a genetic defect by the American Kennel Club, but the long coat gene is not a mutation.
 In German Shepherds this gene came about due to natural variation.
 Some dogs have shorter hair and some dogs have longer hair.
 Breeders for years have been selecting for the short hair gene, but they have not erased the long hair gene from the genetic pool.

 Some breeders try to sell these dogs at a higher price because they are considered to be rare.
 The same is true for mini german shepherds too.

 However, reputable breeders might actually sell long hair GSDs for less.

 This is because they try to breed to the American standards.
-Remember, the American Kennel Club consider a long coat to be a genetic fault so breeders do not try to actively get rid of these puppies.
+Remember, the American Kennel Club considers a long coat to be a genetic fault, so registered breeders actively try to quickly sell off these puppies.